Andrewodwyer/vintage_drums/README.md

 ### User-Centred Design Approach for planning and design.
 <a name="user-centred-design"></a>

 The primary goal in the planning and design of the Vintage Drum Store website is to create an intuitive, user-friendly shopping experience tailored to drum enthusiasts, musicians, and collectors.
 Every design decision is made with the customer in mind, focusing on showcasing the products in a way that is both functional and enjoyable to explore.
-From browsing drums and cymbals to secure checkout and personalised profiles, the site is crafted to offer a seamless and engaging experience at every step.
+From browsing drums and cymbals to secure checkout and personalised profiles, the site is designed to offer a seamless and engaging experience.

 #### Target Audience
 <a name="target-audience"></a>

-The Vintage Drum Store is designed for musicians, collectors, and drum enthusiasts who appreciate high-quality, preowned drum kits, cymbals, and accessories.
  The platform serves a wide range of users, from professional drummers, seasoned musicians and collectors.

 #### User Information: